remarcmij/promise-demo/README.md

    1. The `main()` function is suspended while awaiting promise #1 to settle.
    2. When promise #1 resolves the `main()` resumes and outputs the resolved value.
+   3. Promise #2 is a promise created a `.then()` call created behind the scenes by the `await` keyword and remains unconsumed.

 2. Consume an delayed rejected promise using `await`.